Government of Ireland: Non-members attending cabinet

-Non-members have no voting rights at Cabinet but may otherwise participate fully, and normally receive circulated Cabinet papers on the same basis as a full member of Government.
+Non-members have no voting rights at cabinet but may otherwise participate fully, and normally receive circulated cabinet papers on the same basis as a full member of government.
 Votes are rare, however, with the cabinet usually following the Taoiseach or working by consensus.

-The Government is advised by the Attorney General, who is not formally a member of the Government, but who participates in cabinet meetings as part of their role as legal advisor to the Government.
+The government is advised by the Attorney General, who is not a member of the government, but who participates in cabinet meetings as part of their role as legal advisor to the government.

-The Chief Whip may attend meetings of the cabinet, but is not a member of the Government.
-In addition, the Government can select other Ministers of State who may attend cabinet meetings.
+The Chief Whip may attend meetings of the cabinet, but is not a member of the government.
+In addition, the government can select other Ministers of State who may attend cabinet meetings.
 Up to three Ministers of State who regularly attend cabinet meetings may receive an allowance.
 This person is informally known as a "super junior minister".
-Currently Jack Chambers, Hildegarde Naughton and Pippa Hackett are Ministers of State who attend cabinet.
+Ministers of state attending cabinet in the 35th government are Mary Butler, Hildegarde Naughton, Noel Grealish, and Seán Canney.
 Trinity College Dublin law professor Oran Doyle has argued that this practice breaches cabinet confidentiality as required by the Constitution.
+In January 2025, opposition TDs Pa Daly and Paul Murphy challenged the attendance of ministers of state at cabinet.